-As part of its independence analysis for General Vines, the Board noted that he serves as an independent contractor to McChrystal Group, and that McChrystal Group provides consulting services to the Company.
-During the 2014 fiscal year, the Company paid McChrystal Group approximately \$497,000 in consulting fees.
+As part of its independence analysis for General Vines, the Board noted that he serves as an independent contractor to McChrystal Group, and that McChrystal Group previously provided consulting services to the Company.
+During the first quarter of the 2015 fiscal year, the Company paid McChrystal Group approximately \$700,000 in consulting fees.
 To the Company's knowledge, General Vines has no material direct or indirect interest in the fees paid by the Company to McChrystal Group.
+For the 2015 fiscal year, the Company did not have an engagement with McChrystal Group.